Hjorthmedh/RGCmorphology/ms/intro.md

 into we tried a range from k=2 to 6.
 When only clustering the Hoxd10 data, we found that the silhouette value (0.62) was maximal for k=3.
-This corresponds to two major clusters, and the third cluster containing one outlier (See Figure X1).
-The RGCs in the different Hoxd10 clusters are shown in Figure X2, X3 and X4. **move to start?
-This result is in line with the finding by [Dhande et al (2013)], that Hoxd10 labels three types of On-direction-selective and one type of On-Off direction-selective/anterior tuned RGC.
-Hoxd10 is therefore not a unique RGC type. **
+This corresponds to two major clusters, and the third cluster containing one outlier (Figure 6).
+Example RGCs in the three Hoxd10 clusters are shown in Figure 6 and reflect the variability in different types.
+These statistical results therefore confirm our ealier suggestion that Hoxd10 line labels at least three distinct RGC types.

-Confidence in classification
+### Confidence in classification

-When using a Naïve Bayes classifier, we get a measure of how certain the classifier is of the results.
-If there is only a small overlap between the clusters, we expect the classifier to be fairly certain about most of its predictions.
-When the classifier is wrong, we expect the confidence in the results to be lower [@Khan2001-71f].
+The Naïve Bayes classifier calculates a confidence measure when classifying each RGC.
+If there is only a small overlap between clusters, we expect the classifier to be certain about most of its predictions.
+When the clusters are harder to separate, we expect the classifier's confidence in the predictions to be lower [@Khan2001-71f].
 Figure 5C shows the confidence of the classification for different RGCs, with a higher score signifying a more confident classification.
 Triangles mark the cells that were incorrectly classified.
 There are some errors hovering around the 0.5 mark, but perhaps more concerning are the incorrectly RGCs that the classifier was quite certain about.
 Each class had one example of a RGC with high posterior probability for the wrong type, except for Hoxd10, which had three.
 One reason for this could be that there is something abnormal about these cells, causing them to appear in the wrong place in feature space.
 However, these cells were visually inspected but nothing unusual was seen.

 ## Re-analysis of the Sümbül  et al (2014) data set